samus42/tkk/warpriest.md

 **Q: WAIT!!!
 I'm in the center and just got hit in the back by a Knight!
 I thought you said only Thralls come out the side doors?!**

 **A:** Only Thralls come out through the side doors, the Knights *sometimes* drop down from the left and right.
-Especially when they don't get back on their sides fast enough.
-People on the sides should be on the lookout for that and call out to the center when that happens.
+Especially when your teammates don't get back on their sides fast enough.
+You people on the sides should be on the lookout for that and call out to the center when that happens.
 Unless you think it's really funny.
 Then just laugh at them.

 At Round 3, things change quite a bit.
 The order is.
 1. Lots of Taken